jaykepeters/Pi-Hole-Summary/readme.md

 59 23 * * * /usr/bin/node /opt/Pi-hole-summary/index.js
 ```

 6. Run a test flight with `node /opt/Pi-hole-summary/index.js`.
-You should \*hopefully\* have an email in
+You should get the email.

+## Tips
+- For Gmail Users, ensure 2FA is enabled on your Google Account.
+Generate an App Password.
+In `config.json`, you put the app password as the password, and fill out the appropiate information.
+Google's sending server is `smtp.gmail.com`

 Now you should get an email from the setup account at 23:59 every night.
 ## Config.json Params